Five tools.

 No dazzle.
 The founder, opening drawers in the chest.
 The security drawer carries the demo because the tools at the panel are the ones that show whether the federation actually shares state — or just looks like it does.

-Master tier gets the chest.
+Charter gets the chest.
 Every tool.
 Forever.

 The day we ship it to ourselves, we ship it to you.

-Three operators chose to build with the new tool first.
+An operator chose to build with the new tool first.

 Two programs.